-Building for the Arts (BFA) is a program that awards state grants to nonprofit community-based organizations to buy, build or renovate arts and cultural facilities.
+Building for the Arts (BFA) is a program that awards state grants to nonprofit community-based organizations to buy, build, or renovate arts and cultural facilities.
 It is managed by the Washington State Department of Commerce.
-For the current biennium, these capital project grants can cover up to 20% of the total costs for construction.
+These capital project grants can cover up to 33% of the total costs for construction.

 Who Can Apply for the Grant?

 Applicants must meet these requirements when they submit their application: